Flat plumbing basket and contact structure: Flat plumbing basket as front projection

-Here is an alternative, direct proof of Theorem~\ref{thm:self-linking2} which is interesting in its own right.
-For a flat plumbing basket $F$, we view $L=\partial F$ as a closed $(b_{1}(F)+1)$-braid by viewing each band as a union of disk and two twisted bands with opposite twisting (see Figure~\ref{fig:fpbktobraid}).
-This closed braid provides a transverse link $\mathcal{T}_{br}$ with $sl(\mathcal{T}_{br})= -b_{1}(F)-1$.
+Here is an alternative, direct proof of Theorem~\ref{thm:self-linking} which is interesting in its own right.
+For a flat plumbing basket $F$, we view $L=\partial F$ as a closed $(b_{1}(F)+1)$-braid by viewing each band as a union of a disk and two twisted bands with opposite twisting (see Figure~\ref{fig:fpbktobraid}).
+We note that the exponent sum of such a braid is $0$.
+This closed braid provides a transverse link $\mathcal{T}_{br}$.
+By Bennequin's formula \cite{Bennequin} $sl(\mathcal{T}_{br})=-b_{1}(F)-1$.

 \begin{rem} The transverse link $\mathcal{T}_{br}$ is transverse isotopic to $\mathcal{T}_{F}$, the transverse push-off of $\mathcal{L}_F$.
 This can be checked, for example, by converting the arc presentation from the front projection $\mathcal{L}_F$ into a closed braid representative, as we discuss in the next section. \end{rem} \begin{cor} Let $L$ be an oriented link.
-Then, we have
+Then we have